cakephp/docs/en/appendices/4-1-migration-guide.rst

 * When the ``NO_COLOR`` environment variable is set all output will not include ANSI escape codes for colours.
 See `no-color.org <https://no-color.org/>`__ for more information.
+* Commands now have the same possibility to disable interactive mode Shells had using ``$io->setInteractivate(false)``.
+  Here prompting will be avoided where applicable and the defaults used.
+  Using `--quiet`/`-q` can now also invoke this directly for all existing commands.

 Database
 --------